security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`Y`,`N`
+`Y`, `N`

 ### Guidance on use

 This is a clarifying field for `Parent relationship: Date first cited`.
-Where a source references the parent relationship and specifies the date that the relationship was created we will enter `Y` .
+Where a source references the parent relationship and specifies the date that the relationship began we will enter `Y` .
 In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

 ## Parent organization: date last cited {#organization_parent_date_last_cited}